mintopia/php-build-environment/readme.md

 1. Nano
 1. Vim

-Lastly, it also has the [prestissimo composer plugin](https://github.com/hirak/prestissimo), which allows parallel installs during composer installs and updates. and the latest stable release of [PsySH](https://psysh.org/) - a PHP REPL that's useful for debugging.
+Lastly, it also has the latest stable release of [PsySH](https://psysh.org/) - a PHP REPL that's useful for debugging.

 The parent image is rebuilt nightly, and this image tracks changes in it.
 So this image should usually contain the latest fixes and updates.